microsoft/PowerPlatformConnectors/independent-publisher-connectors/ConsenSys/readme.md

 # ConsenSys Ethereum Connector
-The ConsenSys Ethereum connector allows customers to connect to Ethereum based chains via RPC, creating and interacting with Smart Contracts.
+The ConsenSys Ethereum connector allows customers to connect to Ethereum based blockchains via RPC, creating and interacting with Smart Contracts.
 This includes reading and writing data on-chain via a known RPC endpoint.

 ## Prerequisites
 ---